 The research, financed mostly by NASA and published initially in the online edition of Science, jolted the scientific community.
 If confirmed, scientists said, the discovery would mean that this high mountain lake hosts a form of life distinct from all others known on Earth.
 It would open up the possibility of a shadow biosphere, composed of organisms that can survive using means that long-accepted rules of biochemistry cannot explain.
 And it would give Mono Lake, rather than Mars or one of Jupiter’s moons, the distinction of being the first place in our solar system where “alien” life was discovered.

-the conflict spilled into the mainstream, the scientific community witnessed something few would have predicted: meaningful public engagement over a serious scientific issue.
-For several days, at least, a good many watercooler conversations revolved around the metabolic capabilities of a Gammaproteobacterium.But within days, researchers began to question Wolfe-Simon's methodology and conclusions.
+This should have been Felisa Wolfe-Simon’s moment in the sun.But within days, researchers began to question Wolfe-Simon’s methodology and conclusions.
 Many of them cast aside traditions of measured commentary in peer reviewed periodicals and voiced their criticism directly on blogs and Twitter.
-Then, as
+Then, as the conflict spilled into the mainstream, the scientific community witnessed something few would have predicted: meaningful public engagement over a serious scientific issue.
+For several days, at least, a good many watercooler conversations revolved around the metabolic capabilities of a Gammaproteobacterium.

 Among academics, the debate devolved into something more vitriolic and personal.
 One researcher questioned whether Wolfe-Simon and her team were “bad scientists.”
 Another called her work “science fiction.”
 One blog post bore the title “Is Felisa Wolfe-Simon an Alien?”